SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 If all they've ever known is checking criteria from tickets, there can be a sense of security in that.
 It has a very clear line where they can say "ok, I did my job.
 I'm done."
 If they get that work done, then they have nothing to fear regarding job security.
 It may not be _fulfilling_ work for them, but it _will_ at least pay the bills.

 This fear is entirely understandable, and shouldn't be ignored.
-It will take a culture change to make them feel like their job security isn't under constant threat.
+It'll take a culture change to make them feel like their job security isn't under constant threat.

 But the only thing that should really matter in Agile is whether or not the _team as a whole_ is delivering, and, on an individual level, whether or not a person is adding value to the team, regardless of what they're doing to add that value.